hakanonal/minibar/README.md

 #### 02.07.2020

 - My new GTR 2070 GPU has arrived spent time to install cuda and cudunn.
 Work in progress...
+- Seems that tensorflow supports cuda veresion 10.1 max.
+However I have installed cuda 11.
+So I will try to install using [this](https://www.tensorflow.org/install/gpu) page